sbt/sbt-ci-release/readme.md

 from GitHub Actions.

 - git tag pushes are published as regular releases to Maven Central
-- merge into master commits are published as -SNAPSHOT with a unique version number for every commit
+- merge into main commits are published as -SNAPSHOT with a unique version number for every commit

 Beware that publishing from GitHub Actions requires you to expose Sonatype